 At a glance, Icon of the Seas is just 10 feet longer than Wonder, but it’s the massive jump in gross tonnage that truly makes Icon a game-changer.
 Gross tonnage measures interior space, and that extra 14,000+ GT translates into bigger venues, more attractions, and totally reimagined neighborhoods.

-Icon also introduces entirely new experiences like Surfside, AquaDome, and the Category 6 waterpark, whereas Wonder remains rooted in the classic Oasis-class layout.
+Icon also introduces entirely new experiences like Surfside, AquaDome, and the Category 6 waterpark, whereas Wonder remains rooted in the classic Oasis-class layout — and if you love thrill features, you’ll also want to see all the Royal Caribbean water slides across the fleet.

-If you’ve sailed on Wonder before, expect something familiar but leveled up.
+If you’ve sailed on Wonder before, expect something familiar but leveled up — and if you’re still deciding, here’s my full Wonder of the Seas cabins to avoid breakdown before you book.
 Every public space on Icon is designed with flow, family, and functionality in mind.
 The ship feels more open, yet more purpose-built for multi-generational travel.
 This Icon of the Seas size comparison really highlights how Royal Caribbean went from evolutionary to revolutionary in just one ship.

 Icon of the Seas vs Utopia of the Seas